 The EasyCare Sheep must be hornless

-The EasyCare Sheep is white in colour
+The EasyCare Sheep is white in colour but small dark spots and darker patches are normal.

 The EasyCare Sheep female is 60 – 70 kg at mature weight depending on where it lives